 Calculating the DDM Matrix

-Initialize an instance of the DDM_Analysis (pronounce D-D-M-underscore-analysis) class by providing the metadata and the analysis parameters by passing the filename of the YAML (pronounce Y-A-M-L) file, with the full file path to DDM_Analysis (pronounce D-D-M-underscore-analysis) [1].
+Initialize an instance of the DDM_Analysis (pronounce D-D-M analysis) class by providing the metadata and the analysis parameters by passing the filename of the YAML (pronounce yaml) file, with the full file path to DDM_Analysis (pronounce D-D-M analysis) [1].
 Alternatively, pass the metadata and parameters as a Python dictionary data structure [2].

-SCREEN: Parameters being entered in DDM_Analysis
+SCREEN: Initializing the class DDM_Analysis

-SCREEN: Parameters being added
+SCREEN: Alterative method of initialization

 Run the function to calculate the DDM (pronounce D-D-M) matrix [1].
-Inspect the returned data with the associated variables and metadata, which are stored as a dataset in the xarray package [2].
-This data will also be saved to disk in a Network Common Data Form format [3].
+Inspect the returned data with the associated variables and metadata, which are stored as a dataset in the xarray (pronounce X-array) package [2].

-SCREEN: calculate_DDM_matrix Function being run
+SCREEN: calculate_DDM_matrix function being run

 SCREEN: Data being stored in the ddm_dataset

-SCREEN: Data being saved to disk

-Then, inspect the plots and figures which are saved as a PDF file in the data directory [1].
-Check that one of the plots shows the ensemble-averaged squared modulus of the Fourier-transformed images as a function of 𝑞 [2-TXT].
+Then, inspect the plots and figures which are saved as a PDF file in the data directory.
+Note that one of these plots shows the default method for how the background is estimated [1].

 SCREEN: Checking plots and figures PDF

-SCREEN: Plot with the formula TXT: Modulus: 〈|𝐼̃(𝑞, 𝑡)|2 〉𝑡

-Estimate the background from this modulus by assuming that, in the limit of large 𝑞, it will approach background by 2 [1].
-But, if the modulus is not reaching a plateau at large 𝑞, set the parameter background_method (pronounce background-underscore-method) in either the YAML (pronounce Y-A-M-L) file or as an optional keyword argument to the function calculate_DDM_matrix (pronounce calculate-underscore-D-D-M-underscore-matrix) [2].
+If needed, change the method in which the background is estimated using the parameter background_method (pronounce background method) in either the YAML (pronounce yaml) file or as an optional keyword argument to the function calculate_DDM_matrix (pronounce calculate D-D-M matrix) [1].

-SCREEN: Calculating the background

-SCREEN: Setting the parameter
+SCREEN: Running the calculate_DDM_matrix function with the background_method parameter specified

 Fitting the DDM Matrix or the ISF

-Initialize an instance of the DDM_Fit (pronounce D-D-M-underscore-fit) class by passing the filename of the YAML (pronounce Y-A-M-L) file containing the image metadata and fitting parameters to DDM_Fit (pronounce D-D-M-underscore-fit) [1].
-Select the model for the DDM (pronounce D-D-M) matrix or the ISF (pronounce I-S-F) for fitting the data [2-TXT].
+Initialize an instance of the DDM_Fit (pronounce D-D-M fit) class by passing the filename of the YAML (pronounce yaml) file containing the image metadata and fitting parameters [1].

 SCREEN: Filename being passed to the function DDM_Fit

-SCREEN: Model being selected TXT: ISF: Intermediate Scattering Function

-List the available models by executing the function print_fitting_models (pronounce print- underscore-fitting-underscore-models) [1].
-Specify the model to be used in the YAML (pronounce Y-A-M-L) parameter file or by using the function reload_fit_model_by_name (pronounce reload-underscore-fit-model-by-name) [2].
+List the available models by executing the function print_fitting_models (pronounce print fitting models) [1].
+Specify the model to be used in the YAML (pronounce yaml) parameter file or by using the function reload_fit_model_by_name (pronounce reload -fit-model-by-name) [2].

 SCREEN: Function print_fitting_models being executed